kikuomax/singular/README.md

 References
 ==========

-Most of the code is derived from the following great book.
+Most of the code was derived from the following great book.

  - Watkins, David S. *Fundamentals of Matrix Computations*.
 3rd ed.
 Hoboken: John Wiley & Sons, 2010